 PowerPoint

-As we use PowerPoint so much it is worth a section in its own as it is more complex.
-Functionality may change from desktop app to browser versions.
+Immersive Reader in PowerPoint is more complex; please note functionality may change from desktop app to browser versions.
 In the browser version you have ‘immersive reader’ embedded but it is not in the desktop app.
 In the browser version you can turn on text speak in the quick action tool bar.
 When it is activated, you need to highlight the text and click the speak icon to play and stop.

 - Activating Speak in PowerPoint (2m42sec)